 “It is in our nature to need stories. … Any story we tell of our species, any science of human nature, that leaves out much of what and how we feel is false.
 Nature shaped us to be ultra-social, and hence to be sharply attentive to character and plot.
 We are adapted to physiologically interact with stories.
 They are a key way in which our unruly culture configures our nature.”

 “The flood is the news, but Noah is the story.”

 — Julie Hamp, chief communications officer, Toyota Motor North America

 “A story doesn’t have to be simple, it doesn’t have to be one-dimensional but, especially if it’s multidimensional, you need to find the clearest, most engaging way of telling it.”

 — Salman Rushdie, Nobel Prize-winning novelist

 Master the Art of Storytelling

-Want more tips and techniques for mastering "the most powerful form of human communication" — storytelling?
+Would you like to learn more tips and tricks for mastering “the most powerful form of human communication” — storytelling?